misho-dimitrov/shiftability-lab/content/authors/Grainne/_index.md

 ---
 # Display name
-title: Mihail 'Misho' Dimitrov
+title: Gráinne McAlonan

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: PhD Student in Pharmacological Neuroimaging of Autism
+role: Professor of Translational Neuroscience

 # Organizations/Affiliations
 organizations: